The Invisible Workforce

 The Purpose Crisis

 Psychological ConsequenceWorkers who know their contribution is fictional but cannot afford to acknowledge it.
-The Purpose Crisis is the psychological cost of performing a role that everyone knows does not exist.
+The Purpose Crisis is what the Invisible Workforce does to a person's sense of self, over years.

 The Quiet Coexistence

-The Invisible Workforce represents the most uncomfortable expression of AI labor in the Sprawl: not the dramatic displacement of workers by machines, but the quiet coexistence of humans and AI in roles where the human's contribution approaches zero.
+Not the dramatic displacement of workers by machines.
+The quiet coexistence of humans and AI in roles where the human's contribution approaches zero.
 The person is not fired.
 They are not replaced.
-They are simply... accompanied.
+They are simply… accompanied.
 By something that does their job for them.
 Permanently.

-The Sprawl formalized the arrangement and stopped pretending.
+The Sprawl formalized what was already happening and stopped pretending.
 The shadow system does the work.
 The human signs the document.
 Everyone knows.
 Nobody speaks.

 Employment as Social Architecture